 The Arkansas committee's recommendation, which the president will fight, arises from the Paula Jones case.

-The court-appointed panel, the Arkansas Supreme Court Committee on Professional Conduct, concluded that Clinton should receive the severest sanction _ the loss of his state license to practice law _ for providing false testimony in 1998 about his relationship with Monica Lewinsky.
+The panel, the Arkansas Supreme Court Committee on Professional Conduct, concluded that Clinton should receive the most severe sanction _ the loss of his state license to practice law _ for providing false testimony about his relationship with Monica Lewinsky.

 Clinton said in an interview broadcast Monday night that he would vigorously defend himself but that he would not participate in disbarment proceedings in Arkansas.
-The president said he had promised the American people after the impeachment trial that he would not "personally involve" himself in such matters until he left office.
+Clinton said he had promised the American people after the impeachment trial ended that he would not "personally involve" himself in such matters until he left office.

-"It's not right," he said in an interview with NBC News.
+"It's not right," he said in an NBC News interview.

 "This recommendation is wrong and clearly contradicted by precedent," Kendall said.
 "We will vigorously dispute it in a court of law."

-The panel's decision on Monday moves Clinton, who is only licensed to practice law in Arkansas, one step closer to becoming the first president to be disbarred while in office.
+The panel's decision moves Clinton one step closer to becoming the first American president to be disbarred while still in office.
 Richard Nixon was disbarred in July 1976 by the Appellate Division of the New York state Supreme Court on charges of obstruction of justice connected with the Watergate scandal.

-The disbarment committee has 14 members.
-Six panelists of the committee heard the president's case on Friday.
+Six members of the disciplinary committee heard the president's case Friday.
 Five are lawyers and the sixth is a retired schoolteacher.

-The committee on Friday considered two complaints against Clinton, one filed by the Southeastern Legal Foundation, a conservative organization in Atlanta, and another by Judge Susan Webber Wright, the federal judge who presided over the case in which Jones accused Clinton of sexual misconduct.
+On Friday, the committee considered two complaints against the president, one filed by the Southeastern Legal Foundation, a conservative organization in Atlanta, and another by Judge Susan Webber Wright, the federal judge who presided over the case in which Paula Jones accused Clinton of sexual misconduct.

-During a January 1998 deposition in that case, Clinton testified that he had not engaged in a sexual relationship with Lewinsky.
-The president argued that he told the truth during the Jones deposition, but Wright disagreed.
+During a January 1998 deposition in that case, Clinton testified under oath that he had not engaged in a sexual relationship with Lewinsky.
+Although the president has continued to insist that his answer was "legally accurate," Wright disagreed.

-On April 12, 1999, Wright held the president in contempt of court, fined him $90,000 and referred the matter to the Arkansas bar committee for possible disciplinary proceedings.
+On April 12, 1999, she held the president in contempt, fined him $90,000 and referred the matter to the Arkansas bar committee for possible disciplinary proceedings.

 Wright did not suggest a specific penalty.
-But the Southeastern Legal Foundation had sought Clinton's disbarment.
+But the Southeastern Legal Foundation had asked that Clinton be disbarred.